kagizaraya/chidori_expansion_build_guide/README_en.md

 ![Keyswitch](images/IMG_3490.jpg)

-5. When viewing the pedestal from the side, tilt the wire 90 degrees toward you and snap it into the pedestal wire holder.
+5. When viewing the base from the side, tilt the wire 90 degrees toward you and snap it into the base wire holder.

 ![Keyswitch](images/IMG_3491.jpg)
 ![Keyswitch](images/IMG_3493.jpg)